arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 ## Result

 - The conversion from Spring Data elasticSearch to spring data JPA is done.
 This is what is meant with familiar and **consistent** model for data layer access.
+  Consider how few changes were made to move from two completely different database technologies.
 - We could allow the concurrent existence  of elasticSearch and JPA connection
 - We changed domain id from String to Long.
 Elastic search performs better/easier with String id while
-- Be careful with the @Id and from which path this is imported from. `javax.persistence.Id;`is for JPA and `org.springframework.data.annotation.Id;` is for non relational databases.
+- Be careful with the @Id and from which path this is imported from. `javax.persistence.Id;` is for JPA and `org.springframework.data.annotation.Id;` is for non relational databases.

 ---

-## Means of database Queries
+## Means of Database Queries

 The repository proxy has two ways to derive a store-specific query from the method name: